 Experimental procedures: Services, supplies, treatments, or drug therapies that the health plan has determined are not generally accepted as proven and effective in treating the illness for which their use is proposed.
 Also called “investigational” or “unproven” procedures.

 Explanation of Benefits (EOB): Every time you use your health insurance benefits, your insurance company will send you a statement that shows the service you had (like an office visit) and how they applied your benefits to it.
 This statement is called an Explanation of Benefits.
-If you need help reading or understanding your PacificSource EOB, please see our “About your EOB” page.
+If you need help reading or understanding your PacificSource EOB, please view our "What is an EOB?" video or see our “About your EOB” page.

 Extended care facility: A nursing home type of setting that offers skilled, intermediate, or custodial care.